 - treatment of common illnesses

-Your child will first have their eyes examined in the delivery room.
+Your child will have their first eye exam in the delivery room.
 The attending doctor will inspect their eyes and how they respond to light.
 Their pediatrician will then periodically perform tests, as will their school nurse.
-But when a vision problem is suspected, a complete screening is needed.
-Both optometrists and ophthalmologists specialize in the treatment of eyes and problems affecting the eyes.
-Both are often referred to as “eye doctors.”
-The difference is that an ophthalmologist can perform surgeries, while an optometrist cannot.
+But when a vision problem is suspected, a complete screening is needed and your child may be referred to an optometrist.
+If your child is very young or your pediatrician suspects a disorder or disease of the eye, they will likely refer you to a pediatric ophthalmologist.

 Depending on your child’s health, they could see many other medical professionals.
 Someone who struggles with allergies, for instance, may see an allergist.
 Recurring throat or ear infections could lead them to an ear, nose, and throat (ENT) doctor.
 Generally, your child’s pediatrician or family doctor will refer you to the medical professionals your child needs to see, if any.

 If your child develops asthma or has frequent allergic reactions that impair their daily life, they may be referred to an allergist.
 An allergist will perform specific tests to determine whether your child has allergies or sensitivities to their environment.
 They can recommend treatments and medications to make breathing easier as well.

 An endocrinologist is a doctor who specializes in understanding the body’s metabolism and production of hormones.
 If your child is diagnosed with type 1 diabetes or a hormone imbalance, you will need to bring them to a doctor specializing in endocrinology.
 Thyroid and adrenal issues, though unlikely to occur in babies, are often discovered as a child approaches puberty.
 An endocrinologist can diagnose and treat these conditions.